aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 === Alternatives to the Turing Test

-An important point to make is that the Turing Test may represent a sufficient condition for "intelligence" (depending on how the term is defined), but passing it certainly isn't a necessary condition for intelligence, very young children offer the perfect example of intelligent beings which may still not be verbally able to express themselves adequately enough to pass the test @smith2006history.
+An important point to make is that the Turing Test may represent a sufficient condition for "intelligence" (depending on how the term is defined), but passing it certainly isn't a necessary condition for intelligence, very young children offer the perfect example of intelligent beings who may still not be able to (verbally) express themselves adequately enough to pass the test @smith2006history.

 There are a number of variations and alternatives to the Turing Test; one is the Feigenbaum Test (or subject matter expert Turing test), which eliminates the "casual" nature of the open-ended conversational Turing Test, by stipulating that a computer demonstrate proficency in a specialized area of interest @smith2006history, this, by surpassing an expert in that specific field.

 Another alternative is Nicholas Negroponte's variation, where an AI should help a human accomplish goals in the same way a human would @smith2006history.

 Yet another alternative is the Winograd schema challenge (WSC) @winogradChallengeGpt introduced by Levesque in 2012, and named after computer scientist Terry Allen Winograd (1946-).
-This test involves specific questions, similar to the example about the "table and the ball" we will discuss later (@commonSenseAndNatlang), that are aimed at probing a system's competence at making common-sense inferences on sentences.
+This test involves specific questions, similar to the example about the "table and the ball" that we will discuss later in this chapter (@commonSenseAndNatlang).
+These questions are aimed at probing a system's competence at making common-sense inferences from partial information contained in sentences.

 == The Chinese Room Argument